onuvobahmedarif16-lang/City-names.md/README.md

 # City-names.md
 High populated cities of USA.
-Here you go — a **working to-do list (checkbox) format** with **100 highly populated cities**.
-You can copy-paste this into Markdown, Notion, GitHub, Obsidian, etc., and the checkboxes will work.

 * [ ] Tokyo — Japan
 * [ ] Delhi — India
 * [ ] Shanghai — China